What is the Ignik Performance Promise?

 Where is the Gas Growler made?

-The Gas Growler is made in the USA, the case and hose are assembled in China.
+The Gas Growler is made in Thailand, the case and hose are assembled in China.
+Instructions, hangtags and sticker are printed, and final assembling and packaging are done in Washington State, USA.

 What if I have a problem with my Gas Growler?